So What Is DTube And How Does It Differ From Youtube?

 No View Counts

 YouTube links for popular content index superbly well in Google.
 And we all know YouTube is the world’s second most popular search engine.
-So with content on YouTube it’s easy for users to find what they want.
-DTube however, is a new video platform, and is barely recognised by Google in search results.
+So with the content on YouTube, it’s easy for users to find what they want.
+DTube however, is a new video platform and is barely recognised by Google in search results.
 Not great for getting new users from outside the DTube ecosystem to discover you and your content.

 “DTube has become a hub for smaller content creators who missed the boat on YouTube”